What is Cerber ransomware and how to protect against it

 Cerber ransomware is offered as a service to other hackers.
 The creators of the malware have created a user portal for it.
 This enables others to sign up as an affiliate and launch a ransomware attack without copying over the code and hosting it.

 The Cerber strategy is called Ransomware-as-a-Service (RaaS).
-It relieves associate hackers from hosting the ransomware distributor, so they don’t worry about covering over connection records.
+It relieves associate hackers from hosting the ransomware distributor, so they don’t have to worry about covering over connection records.
 In addition, the Cerber hackers take a 40 percent cut of the ransom that the associate gains by using the system.

 There are many benefits for the associate when using a RaaS system, but why wouldn’t the Cerber group launch attacks with their software themselves and keep all of the ransom?
 The creators of Cerber decided that they didn’t want all of the workloads of seeking out marks and the trouble of trying to get access credentials.